materialsinnovation/pymks/README.md

 #### Mailing List

-Please feel free to ask open-ended questions about PyMKS on the
+Please feel free to ask open-ended questions about PyMKS on the <a href="mailto:pymks-general@googlegroups.com">pymks-general@googlegroups.com</a>
-<pymks-general@googlegroups.com> list.
+list.

-#### Docker Image

-The [Dockerfile](Dockerfile) is for Binder, but can be used locally.
-See [ADMINISTRATA.md](ADMINISTRATA.md) for more details.
-The official PyMKS instance is at https://hub.docker.com/r/wd15/pymks/.

 #### Gitter